djfurman/glue-immersion-instructions/Lab 01: Creating your First Glue Job/Create Glue Job - CLI/README.md

 # Create Glue Job - CLI

-> **Alert**
+> **Note**
 > Please complete the prerequisite [How to start?](/Lab%2000%3A%20Login%20and%20Initial%20Setup/README.md) section before starting this lab.

 In this section of the lab we will create, execute and verify the results of an AWS Glue job using CLI commands.The job will be ingesting the data from a csv file stored on s3.

 **Prepare S3 bucket**

 During the workshop environment setup, an Amazon S3 bucket was created for storing lab files and CloudTrail logs.

 **Create Glue job source code file**